dryd22/ReactNative/README.md

-# ReactNativeThis is for eh [ropject tresting an parts area for SE 350
+# ReactNativeThis is for the project testing an parts area for SE 350